Making Japanese Gummy Candy Using a Popin' Cookin' Kit

 The Popin’ Cookin’ kits make a nice gift for an artsy kid or a cute party favor for birthday guests.
 They only cost a few dollars, are not very messy or complicated, and they are fun to make.
-They don’t taste amazing, and you don’t get that much from them, but if you want to spend 20 minutes doing something creative, Japanese candy is a unique and satisfying option.
+They don’t taste amazing, and you don’t get that much from them, but if you want to kill 20 minutes doing a quick and easy craft, Japanese candy is a unique and satisfying option.

 Have you ever tried a Japanese candy kit?
 If so, share your experiences below.
 If not, which kit would you like to try?